salev/confirm-popover/README.md

 This code uses the following widely used packages:

-1. Bootstrap (3 or 4)
+1. Bootstrap 3 or 4 (CSS of button, dialog).

-2. ngx-bootstrap
+2. ngx-bootstrap (its popover).

-3. Font Awesome
+3. Font Awesome.

 ### Usage